sikopet/blog/posts/linux-ate-my-memory.md

     -/+ buffers/cache:       1686       2279
     Swap:         1903        454       1449

-So the machine above has 1144 MB of memory free from the kernel point of view (since Linux considers memory used for caching/buffering as used) but 2279 MB of memory free from the applications point of view (since programs don't consider memory used by caches and buffers).
+So the machine above has `1144` MB of memory free from the kernel point of view since Linux considers memory used for caching/buffering as used.
+However it has `2279` MB of memory free from the applications point of view because programs don't consider memory used by caches and buffers.

 To show this, let's run this memory eating application (`munch.c`):